1Px-Vision/AI_for_Healthcare/Project: Hippocampal Volume Quantification in Alzheimer's Progression/README.md

 Humans possess two hippocampi, one in each hemisphere of the brain, situated in the medial temporal lobe.
 Interestingly, the term *hippocampus* originates from Greek and roughly translates to "horselike," reflecting its resemblance to a seahorse—an observation first noted by early anatomists who illustrated the structure.

 ![Hippo](https://github.com/1Px-Vision/AI_for_Healthcare/blob/main/Project%3A%20Hippocampal%20Volume%20Quantification%20in%20Alzheimer's%20Progression/Hippocampus_small.gif)

+## Dataset Overview
+We are utilizing the Hippocampus dataset from the [Medical Decathlon](http://medicaldecathlon.com/) competition.
+This dataset consists of **NIFTI files**, where each volume has a corresponding segmentation mask.
+The original images are **T2-weighted** MRI scans of the full brain.
+For this study, we use cropped volumes, focusing only on the hippocampal region.
+This preprocessing step significantly reduces the dataset size, simplifies the machine learning task, and ensures reasonable training times.
+However, this should not be mistaken for a "toy" problem—cropping regions of interest is a common practice in medical imaging.
+Despite the reduction in scope, segmentation remains a challenging task.